AdamSheaffer/Babel_Test/README.md

 Goals for this experimentation
   - Transpile ES2015 to ES5
   - Generate Sourcemaps in build process
-  - Create what will become boilerplate package.json for future projects
+  - Create what will become boilerplate package.json and gulpfile.js for future projects
   - Have gulp run jasmine unit tests